 It was only last week that actress Emma Thompson, in concert with other wealthy celebrities, was in the news urging British Prime Minister David Cameron to open the borders to more Syrian refugees regardless of the catastrophic effect that open border mass immigration has had on Great Britain, its culture and its way of life.

-There must be a shortage of parts for wealthy elite actresses because she's at it again with another open letter, this time to grocery giant Tesco over their plans to open a store in Belsize Park.
+There must be a shortage of stage and screen parts for wealthy elite actresses because she's at it again with another open letter, this time to grocery giant Tesco over their plans to open a store in Belsize Park.
 This is an upmarket town just two miles from Ms Thompson's home in the exclusive area of West Hampstead, North London.

 What is revealing about this second letter from Ms Thompson is the fact that despite being a 'value she holds dear', her compassion for the poor and downtrodden, including Syrian refugees, is conditional upon their staying clear of her own back yard.
 It is also an indication of what an appalling snob this woman is.

 According to Ms Thompson, Belsize Park is a "villagey area......who's very nature will be threatened" should Tesco proceed with their grocery store.
 Beside, their "meanly paid" staff would harm the local community spirit.

 The following quote says it all about celebrities like Thompson, and in this case it includes fellow thespians James Cordon and Tom Conti.

 "Wherever Tesco's goes, the local feeling is destroyed by staff who neither know nor care to know the inhabitants".

 It is safe to assume that if a Tesco store 'threatens the very nature of Belsize Park' and it is not welcome on the grounds that its staff doesn't care to know the inhabitants and who will destroy local feeling, then thousands of Syrian and other refugees are most definitely not welcome.